robbert-vdh/yabridge/README.md

   work, so you won't be able to drag samples and MIDI files from a plugin to the host.
 At least, not directly.
-Because Windows applications have to create actual files on the disk for drag-and-drop to work, you can keep a file explorer open and manually drag the generated files into your DAW as a workaround.
+Because Windows applications have to create actual files on the disk for drag-and-drop to work, you can keep a file manager open and manually drag the generated files into your DAW as a workaround.
 To find out where in `~/.wine` the plugin is creating its files, you can use the following command to monitor the Wine prefix for any newly created files: